-4 killer reasons why 2017 is a year of video in eCommerce
+4 killer reasons why 2017 is the year of video in eCommerce

 Video content is relentlessly gaining traction, trying to grab the biggest piece of the pie and leaving static types of content far, far behind.
 How long do you think you’ll be able to blunt the attack of the skyrocketing tendency before this avalanche eventually forces you out of the industry?
 Hands down, change is always frustrating and uncomfortable.